gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 ## Setting `gl_FragDepth`

-Letting you write your own custom values to the depth buffer / z-buffer.
+You can write your own custom values to the depth buffer / z-buffer.

 ## Blend Equation MIN / MAX

-Being able to take the min or max of 2 colors when blending.
+You are now able to take the min or max of 2 colors when blending.

 ## Multiple Draw Buffers

-Being able to draw to multiple buffers at once from a shader.
+You are now able to draw to multiple buffers at once from a shader.
 This is commonly used for various deferred rendering techniques.

 ## Texture access in vertex shaders